-I. The chairperson plays a crucial role in guiding the convention thru procedural hassles.
-The c-p should be a member of the Convention Steering Comm. (described below) The chair should have considerable discretionary power in ruling on procedural questions.
-The check on this power is Motion To Overrule the Chair: 1) Requires seconding by estimated 10% of the body; 2) Maker of motion gets 1 min. for the motion; 3) Chair 1 min against; 4) immed. vote.
-The chair's ruling may not be challenged, nor may there be a demand for a show of delegates cards (except at the chairs discretion) on those rulings involving estimation of number of 2nds where the chair rules the number sufficient.
-The chair may be challenged where she or he rules the number of 2nds insufficient for consideration of the motion.
+I. The chairperson plays a crucial role in guiding the convention through procedural hassles.
+The c.p. should be a member of the Convention Steering Committee (described below).
+The chair should have considerable discretionary power in ruling on procedural questions.
+The check on this power is Motion to Overrule the Chair: 1) Requires seconding by estimated 10% of the body; 2) Maker of the motion gets 1 minute for the motion; 3) Chair 1 minute against; 4) Immediate vote.
+The chair's ruling may not be challenged, nor may there be a demand for a show of delegates cards (except at the chair's discretion) on those rulings involving estimation of number of seconds where the chair rules the number sufficient.
+The chair may be challenged where she or he rules the number of seconds insufficient for consideration of the motion.

 II.
-Convention Steering Comm. shall be established or approved at the start of the Convention.
+Convention Steering Committee shall be established or approved at the start of the Convention.
 It shall recommend to the body Chairpersons, a general agenda, and procedures for handling the substantive points on the agenda.
-Its recommendations shall be put before the body for approval with no discussion unless there is a minority viewpoint on the committee.
+Its recommendations shall be put before the body for approval with no discussion unless there is a minority view-point on the committee.
 In such a case limited discussion shall precede a vote.
 Alternate procedures may, of course, be proposed from the floor.